scostello-hubQA/ims-demo/README.md

 ### Unit Tests

-Explain what these tests test, why and how to run them
+Unit testing tests individual parts of the program to check they are correct

 ```
 Each of the classes have its own respective partner in the src/test/java folder